wetox-team/flipperzero-goodies/README.md

-# Some usefull data for flipper one
+# Some usefull data for flipper

 <pre>
 Array